As a hiring system hums — bringing in unstructured talent — we’ll need a system to structure everyone.

 - Jr. or Sr. Engineers — Role Players — Supporting players that play an essential role on the team.
 They are under co-leadership from an EM and TL.

 This organizational tree will vary depending on your team’s scale.

 When your team is super small, an organizational structure can be more of a hindrance than a help.
 However, as the team grows, you’ll need some organizational design patterns for structuring chaos into balance with order.

 Let’s unpack each of these organizational design patterns.

-The static guild pattern is used create long-lived membership bonds in an area that requires specialization to truly master.
+The static guild pattern is used to create long-lived membership bonds in an area that requires specialization to truly master.